 Building blocks for rich results

-Our Yoast SEO plugin uses JSON-LD to add automatically add a lot of structured data information about your site.
-Plus, it marks up articles and FAQs among other things.
+Our Yoast SEO plugin uses JSON-LD to automatically add a lot of structured data information about your site.
+Plus, it marks up how-to articles and FAQs among other things via structured data content blocks.
 We stitch everything together in a neat graph.
 A graph is an interconnected overview of your site and how all its entities — company, authors, etc. — are connected to that.
 Read our Schema documentation to get up to speed.

 What do rich results do?